joshfry/joshfry.me/source/blog/2015-09-25-sass-and-specificity.html.md

 - I havent tested this in the real world
 - Long class names

-I'll give this method a whirl and see if it proves to be an elegant solution.
+I'll give this thing a whirl and see if it proves to be an elegant solution.
 If not, oh well.
 It'll be fun.